Skip to main content

 Kameleoon - Duplicate custom dataRight click on a specific custom data folder

-Deployment commands can be used to push your changes in production.
-When you deploy (or synchronize) any script file (JS, TS, CSS, SCSS), the extension builds and saves the compiled code in the _build folder.
+Deployment commands push changes to production.
+Deploying or synchronizing any script file (JS, TS, CSS, SCSS) prompts the extension to build and save the compiled code in the _build folder.

 Kameleoon - Deploy global code